 Make sure your students don’t just assume that they have lost an existing place because they have failed to achieve every single condition of their offer.

 Afterwards, you should tell your students to call up any university with a course they’re interested in.
 We need to talk directly with the applicant in order to help them secure a place — so no matter how much you want to help, they’ll need to do this one on their own.

 But that doesn’t mean you can’t be right there with them offering support and encouragement.

 If you’re looking for more resources to offer support to your students, we’re always here to help.
 Check out our range of guides, and don’t be afraid to get in touch if you’re looking for any additional information about Clearing and how to support your students.

 - Clearing experiences of Stirling students

 - Advice for parents, guardians and carers

 Likewise, if you’d like your students to stay up-to-date on what’s happening with Clearing this summer, encourage them to register for our Clearing updates from the University of Stirling.
-We’ll deliver all sorts of Clearing tips, tricks and advice direct to their inbox do everything we can to help them find a university place for September 2021.
+We’ll deliver all sorts of Clearing tips, tricks and advice direct to their inbox and do everything we can to help them find a university place for September 2022.